programmfabrik/apitest/README.md

 ### Get Data from Custom Store

 The data from the custom store is retrieved using the `datastore <key>`Template function. `key`must be used in any store method before it is requested.
 If the key is unset, the datastore function returns an empty **string**.
 Use the special key `-` to return the entire datastore.
+You can also use the slice and map notation for getting certain values out of the slice or map directly: `mySlice[3]` would return the value at index `3` of the slice that is stored with the key `mySlice` in the datastore.

 ### Get Data from Sequential Store